SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 and so no further delegation is needed.

-As soon as all properties of the superclass have an initial value, its memory is considered fully initialized, and Phase 1 is complete.
+As soon as all properties of the superclass have an initial value, its memory is considered fully initialized, and phase 1 is complete.

 Here's how phase 2 looks for the same initialization call: